Film Review – Deepwater Horizon (2016)

 For background, I absolutely loved Lone Survivor, Peter Berg’s last team-up effort with Mark Wahlberg.
 It was an incredibly gritty, realistic war film with gripping action and great performances that honored our fallen heroes.
 Every bit of footage that was released for this movie seemed to have the same tone as Lone Survivor.
-So, I expected Deepwater Horizon to move me emotionally just as Lone Survivor did.
-Moreover, The early press around the movie seemed very positive which only increased my expectations for the film which grew larger as my anticipation grew waiting for the 1,000 trailers to finish ahead of the feature film.
+I expected Deepwater Horizon to move me emotionally just as Lone Survivor did.
+Moreover, the early press around the movie seemed very positive which only increased my expectations for the film which grew larger as my anticipation grew waiting for the 1,000 trailers to finish ahead of the feature film.

 Let me just say: Deepwater Horizon did not disappoint.
 Peter Berg has directed another gritty, hyper-realistic movie that has certainly helped everyone to forget even more that he directed Battleship (oops).
 Berg was definitely the star of the movie, his signature directing style rang loud throughout the film, giving us a truly realistic, heartwarming tribute to the brave souls who lost their lives on the Deepwater Horizon.
 Every actor involved gave a solid, very grounded performance.
 There was nothing “Hollywood” about this movie.
 Berg seemed more intent on giving us realistic action and dialogue, which is very appreciated.

 One issue with the film was the pacing.
 I felt that the action/disaster stage took too long to start in the film and concluded too soon.
 It felt like there was about 10-15 minutes missing right in the middle of the climax of the film.
 This might have been a good thing though considering I had a tough time watching the peril as it progressed.
 The realistic nature of the action made for some very tough moments to watch.

-Overall, Deepwater Horizon is a suitably gripping action flick with a very thoughtful tribute to the lives lost on the oil rig which is why I give it an A-.
+Overall, Deepwater Horizon is a suitably gripping action flick with a very thoughtful tribute to the lives lost on the oil rig.